psibir/spoiltracker/README.md

 expiry_tracker.run(csv_file="sku_list.csv", production_date="2023-06-01", days=5, remove_expired=True)
 ```

-## Customize Shelf Life Data
+## How To Customize

 Spoiltracker requires shelf life data to calculate expiration dates.
+You can load youre own csv file of SKUs, products, and their shelf life and keep track of daily production.
 By default, it expects a CSV file named "shelflife.csv" in the `./csv` directory.
 The file should have the following columns: SKU, Name, Brand, "Shelf Life" (in days).

 ```csv
 SKU,Name,Brand,Shelf Life